 - Machines should not be left unattended.
 Reference staff may reassign unattended stations when other researchers are waiting.

 - To ensure equal access to all equipment, reference staff may limit use of machines when others are waiting.

 - Work should be saved to the desktop before transferring to a USB drive or other storage device.
 Saved files should be deleted from the computer when finished.

-Exceptions to these policies may be approved in writing by the Library Director (or designee).
-The Library and Archives staff appreciate their patrons’ cooperation in observing these policies and in helping to ensure the integrity of the collections and equitable access for all patrons.
+Exceptions to these policies may be approved in writing by the Library Director (or designee), in consultation with the appropriate Office of Collections director(s).
+The Library staff appreciates the cooperation of its colleagues in observing these policies and in helping to ensure the integrity of the collections and equitable access for all patrons.